blakete/MIT-18.065-Final-Project/README.md

 **Authors**: Blake Edwards [^1], Shruti Garg [^2], Erin Menezes [^3]

 ## Summary
 A comparative study of reinforcement learning and classical optimal control for autonomous navigation of a non-holonomic vehicle through waypoints using a 2D kinematic model.
 We implement and evaluate three strategies: minimum-time control, nonlinear quadratic regulator, and RL.
 Our RL solution delivered the fastest completion time (79s) but at higher control effort.
 The keen observer will see this is because of a small bug in the comparative logic!
-Dive into the code and results from this MIT 18.065 project.
+Feel free to dive into the code and results from our MIT 18.065 project. 😊

 ## Sneak Peak of Results